orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     if the setting is not platform agnostic or would likely lead to breakage.

-* Quality, time limits, optional, extent of support guidelines:
+* Quality, time limits, optional, extent of support:
   - If a dependency package is for hardware that you do not have access to, you do not need to package it.
   - If a dependency exists on other overlay(s), you do not need to submit it for